mkolas/discord-soundboard/README.md

 In `discord-soundboard/config/config.json`, replace the Token value from the existing dummy string with the bot token provided by the Discord My Apps page.

+You can also set a Status value, which will set the default status of the bot on Discord's member list.
+This is useful if you want to point your community members to the URL of your upload form, for example.

 ### Run!

 The bot can then be run with `go run main.go` from the `$GOPATH/src/github.com/mkolas/discord-soundboard` directory.
 More preferably, you can run `go install` which will create a `discord-soundboard` execuable in `$GOPATH/bin`.
 You'll have to copy the `config` and `sounds` directories over to `$GOPATH/bin`, but running from the `bin` directory will allow you to keep an installed binary away from any code you may choose to modify.